Krk-02/AgriVeda/README.md

 # 🌿 ArgiVeda

-ArgiVeda is an intelligent, multilingual plant disease diagnosis and advisory system built for low-end Android devices.
+ArgiVeda is an intelligent, multimodal plant disease diagnosis and advisory system built for low-end Android devices.
 It combines high-accuracy Convolutional Neural Networks (CNNs) and Retrieval-Augmented Generation (RAG) to provide real-time, grounded agricultural advice tailored to Indian farmers.

 ---